 - Our professional advisers, where it is necessary for us to obtain their advice or assistance;

-- Professionals who assist us in putting together, printing and delivering the TfL newsletter and website content, and our IT support and data storage provider(s); and (occasionally)
+- Professionals who assist us in putting together, printing and delivering the Trust for London newsletter and website content, and our IT support and data storage provider(s); and (occasionally)

 - Other organisations whose work may be of interest to you (by introducing you to them).

 We may also process your personal data for our compliance with our legal obligations.
 In this respect, we may use your personal data to comply with subject access requests of others, tax legislation, safeguarding requirements (for example those required by the Charity Commission), for the prevention and detection of crime, and in order to assist the police and other competent authorities with investigations (including criminal investigations).
 In this respect, we may provide your personal data to our professional advisers, where this is necessary for us to obtain their advice or assistance.